ayowad/Solutions-Architect-Labs/Week 2/LAB 1/README.md

 # Lunched the AWS management console and created a VPC named: projectayo
 ![image](https://user-images.githubusercontent.com/94347897/168162010-7a5c580a-fb53-485d-b43b-bff9daf37e93.png)

+# Test  for network connectivity by ssh into the instance

-#performed cleanup actions by deleting all VPCs and subnets
+# Performed cleanup actions by deleting all VPCs and subnets
 For guide, you are check the links below:

 https://docs.aws.amazon.com/cli/latest/reference/ec2/